vineelko/patina/docs/src/rfc/text/0015-patina-release-process.md

     - Indicate all previously unresolved questions have been resolved.
 - 2025-09-16:
   - Initial draft of RFC amendment to include criteria for merging feature branches into `main`.
+- 2025-10-20:
+  - Initial draft of RFC amendment to include PR title requirements for PRs into feature and major branches.
+  - Add a note in the Branching section that the "major" branch process has not been adopted by the project yet at this time.

 ## Motivation